Showing posts with label Religion. Show all posts

 In the film, Superman has X-ray eyes that can see through virtually anything.
 He knows everything about anybody with whom he has to so.
 This, of course points us back to Jesus Christ.

 Superbaby grows into Superman and seems to be able to do anything.
 He can leap over skyscrapers in one gargantuan bound.
 He tames bursting floodwaters from a collapsing dam.
 He catches a crashing helicopter in midair.
 The people are left asking: "Is there anything too hard for Superman?"
-Which of course rakes us straight to the Bible.
+Which of course takes us straight to the Bible.

 There is one brief mention of Superman outside these introductory paragraphs, but it comes with a degree of resentment: